• Skip to primary navigation

 Minimum Age Requirement: N/A

-How To Start: Learn From Stupid Simple SEO
+How To Start: Learn About SEO

 Do you know your way around social media sites?
 Do you know what kind of content does well on them?

-If so, you can offer this as a service to business owners.
 Social media marketing is something that can take a lot of time, and can definitely be a full-time job, so you’ll get a lot of interest.

 You can start your freelance career as a social media manager year-round to make extra money.